S1ngleton1/Spring-Boot-Hibernate-PostgreSQL-CRUD-REST-API/README.md

-Simple REST API that allows you to perform operations on the PostgreSQL database
+Simple REST API that allows you to perform operations on the PostgreSQL database.

 Create:
 ![screenshot_1](results/create.PNG)
 Read: